-Responsible investment includes ESG integration, which RBC GAM defines as the systematic and explicit inclusion of material environmental, social and governance ("ESG") factors into investment analysis and investment decisions.
-Each investment team that integrates material ESG factors has developed its own methods to integrate material ESG factors into its respective investment analysis and decision making.
-For Funds that incorporate material ESG factors as part of their investment process to consider issuers' oversight and management of these material ESG factors, see the fund descriptions starting on page 62.
+Responsible investment includes ESG integration, which RBC GAM defines as the systematic inclusion of material factors into investment analysis and investment decisions.
+Each investment team that integrates material ESG factors has developed its own methods to integrate material ESG factors into its respective investment analysis and decision making, for applicable types of investments.
+For Funds that incorporate material ESG factors as part of their investment process to consider issuers' oversight and management of these material ESG factors, see the fund descriptions starting on page 60.

 The investment teams of these Funds integrate material ESG factors when they believe that doing so may enhance the risk-adjusted long-term performance of their investments.
-ESG factors are not part of the fundamental investment objectives of the applicable Funds which integrate ESG.